-Shoulder pain is any pain in or around the shoulder joint.
+Shoulder pain is any pain across the shoulder join

 The shoulder is the most movable joint in the human body.
 A group of 4 muscles and their tendons, called the rotator cuff, give the shoulder its wide range of motion.

 Swelling, damage, or bone changes around the rotator cuff can cause shoulder pain.
 You may have pain when lifting the arm above your head or moving it forward or behind your back.

 The most common cause of shoulder pain occurs when rotator cuff tendons become trapped under the bony area in the shoulder.

 The tendons become inflamed or damaged.
 This condition is called rotator cuff tendinitis or bursitis.
 Shoulder pain may also be caused by Arthritis in the shoulder joint, bone spurs in the shoulder area, Bursitis, which is inflammation of a fluid filled sac (bursa) that normally protects the joint and helps it move smoothly.

 Broken shoulder bone, dislocation of the shoulder, shoulder separation, frozen shoulder, which occurs when the muscles, tendons, and ligaments inside the shoulder become stiff, making movement difficult and painful.
 Overuse or injury of nearby tendons, such as the bicep muscles of the arms and tears of the rotator cuff tendons.

 Sometimes, shoulder pain may be due to a problem in another area of the body, such as the neck or lungs.
 This is called referred pain.
 There is usually no pain when moving the shoulder.

 Here are some tips for helping shoulder pain get better: Put ice on the shoulder area for 15 minutes, then leave it off for 15 minutes.
 Do this 3 to 4 times a day for 2 to 3 days.
 Wrap the ice in cloth.